CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-SUMMARY.md

 ## **These are the topics we covered in this lab:**

-- Creating host pools of *Pooled* type and utilizing it as per the needs of the users/ organizations needs.
+- Creating host pools of *Pooled* type and utilizing it as per the needs of the users/organizations.

-- Deploying *session hosts* i.e. virtual machines and using them to publish applications in windows desktop environment.
+- Deploying *session hosts* and using them to publish applications in Windows Virtual Desktop environment.

-- Creating an application group of type *Remote app* and *using the default desktop application group*.
+- Creating an application group of type *RemoteApp* and using the default *Desktop* application group.

-- Creating *workspaces* to have an isolated/ differentiated environment for the user while using windows virtual desktop.
+- Creating *workspaces* to have an isolated/ differentiated environment for the user while using Windows Virtual Desktop.

-- Registering application groups to the workspace.
+- Registering application groups to Workspace.

-- Publishing applications using the *Start menu* in the remote app type application groups.
+- Publishing applications using the *Start menu* in the RemoteApp type application groups.

-- Assigning users to the application groups and workspaces to allow/ restrict users from using certain applications.
+- Assigning users to the application groups and workspaces to allow/restrict users from using certain applications.

-- Accessing windows virtual desktop and published applications through the Browser and Client application.
+- Accessing Windows Virtual Desktop and published applications through Browser and WVD Client application.

 ## **Why Windows Virtual Desktop?**

 According to Gartner by 2023, 30% of all the on-premises VDI users will be accessing workspace in the cloud using DaaS!

-The yearly *VDI Like A Pro survey* lists Windows Virtual Desktop as number one as a response.
-Remote working is more popular than ever due to the current circumstances and further circumstances are still unexpected.
-This yearly research is a global initiative for and by the entire EUC community and answers independently how the market looks like.

 ![ws name.](media/g3.png)